 This course examines the research base that indicates the importance of collaboration and communication to address the needs of the school community as a whole in order to facilitate school improvement.
 Candidates will collaborate with colleagues to improve their interactions with families and communities.

-EDUC 7080 Theories and Models of Leadership (3)
+EDUC 7085 Management and Operations (3)